jedjoud10/jedjoud10.github.io/content/blog/next_steps_terrain_gen.md

 9) Floating props (due to low-resolution segment voxel grid)
 10) Doesn't support ediiting whilst generating new chunks (implemented as a way to avoid job dependency errors, needs to be smarter)

-Most of these issues could be linked to these two main reasons: The fact that I use a "lazy" octree, and the fact that I use surface nets as my meshing algorithm
+Most of these issues could be linked to these two main reasons: The fact that I use a "lazy" octree (and just generally using an octree), and the fact that I use surface nets as my meshing algorithm.
+I'll also explain the separate issues in more detail afterwards.

 ## "Lazy?" octree
 Let me first explain what I mean by "lazy" octree.
 Currently, whenever I generate the terrain, I first generate an octree that gets higher and higher quality around the player camera (which gives us the LOD effect).
 This, in of itself, is a completely fine way of handling LODs.
 However my terrain generator only generate the voxel data for chunks *within* the octree.
 So for example, any chunks that that are currently present in the terrain contain data that *they* generated.
 For example, if I were to get further away from said chunk and then get close again, that voxel data would need to be recomputed!